-The following goals were adopted by City Council in 2003 as part of the first phase of the GDP.
+Adopted by Charlotte City Council November 12, 2007 The following goals were adopted by City Council in 2003 as part of the first phase of the GDP.
 As each successive "chapter" of the GDP is developed, the goals will be reviewed, and revised if necessary, to reflect and guide the policy framework provided by the addition of that chapter.
-Proposed revisions to the goals to better represent the focus of the work on the Environmental policies are indicated by underlined text in the box below.
+Revisions to the goals adopted as part of this Environment chapter are indicated by underlined text in the box below.